 Do NOT overload the oven.
 The size of the load that can be cooked satisfactorily depends largely on the particular product.
 As a rule, three racks can be successfully used for shallow cakes, cookies, pies, etc. For deeper cakes (such as angel food), use only one or two racks because of the size of the pan and the space required for rising.
-For hamburger patties, fish sticks, cheese sandwiches, etc., three or four racks and pans is usually satisfactory.
+For hamburger patties, fish sticks, cheese sandwiches, etc., three pans is usually satisfactory.